joelparkerhenderson/demo-swift-master-detail/README.md

 Create an item.

-  * Click the button "+" which creates a master item.
+  * Tap the button "+" which creates a master item.

   * The master item automatically shows the creation date and time.

 Open an item.

-  * Click the item, which slides open to show the detail view of the item.
+  * Tap the item, which slides open to show the detail view of the item.

   * To return to the master list, tap the upper left label "Master".

 Delete an item.

-  * Click-press the item and drag left, which slides open the label "Delete".
+  * Tap-press the item and drag left, which slides open the label "Delete".

   * Tap the label "Delete".